TaschnerMandlGroup/TaschnerMandlGroup.github.io/content/authors/admin/_index.md

 last_name: Kellner

 # Username (this should match the folder name)
 # For some reason it is mandatory at all times that one author is named 'admin'.
-Changing this breaks the page
+Changing this breaks the page.
 authors:
   - admin